article

 Third-party integrations

-Because MCAP files are completely self-contained, data visualization tools like Foxglove Studio and PlotJuggler are better equipped to visualize them.
+Because MCAP files are completely self-contained, data visualization tools like Foxglove and PlotJuggler are better equipped to visualize them.
 For one, these third-party apps can decode your ROS 2 data’s custom messages – even if they don’t have access to your ROS workspace, or even if those custom message definitions have changed since recording.

 Learning more about MCAP